mobify/workshop--adaptivejs-site/README.md

 ###Add Click Handlers to the Homepage `view-script`

 1. Launch an editor app.
-From the `/assets/js/ui/view-scripts` folder, open the `home.js` view script.
+From the `app/pages/home` folder, open the `ui.js` view script.

-    The JavaScript files in this folder run on the page after it is rendered.
+    `ui.js` runs on the page after it is rendered.
 Any UI functionality for the page is added here.

 2. In the `homeUI` function, add a click handler for `.js-tab__header`